Timelines published by our users.

 [Started]

-Monticello was the primary residence and plantation of Thomas Jefferson, a Founding Father, author of the Declaration of Independence, and the third president of the United States.
+Thomas Jefferson.
+102 The primary residence and plantation of Thomas Jefferson, a Founding Father, author of the Declaration of Independence, and the third president of the United States.
 Jefferson began designing Monticello after inheriting land from his father at the age of 14.
 102

 [Created]